JackieMaw/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

-## Repository Options

-By default the application uses a cookie to store Tasks.
+## Storing Data on Trello

+The application stores the tasks on Trello.
-If you wish to switch to Trello, do the following:
+In order to set this up, please do the following:
-1. Modify the following value in the .env file: REPOSITORY=trello
-2. Create a trello account here: https://trello.com/signup
+1. Create a trello account here: https://trello.com/signup
-3. Create a workspace
+2. Create a workspace (this will be your TRELLO_BOARD_NAME)
-4. View your API Key and generate a Token: https://trello.com/app-key
+3. View your API Key and generate a Token: https://trello.com/app-key
 5. Set the following values in the .env file:
         TRELLO_KEY=trello-key
         TRELLO_TOKEN=trello_token
-        TRELLO_BOARD_NAME=todoapp
+        TRELLO_BOARD_NAME=ToDoApp

 ## Running the App